 However, as my 'UniKitty' post suggests, I'm also critical of the super-smiley, ultra-colourful, permanently upbeat tone that permeates much of children's musical culture.
 When adults construct 'childhood' in this way, it stifles children's emotional expression and shields them from the complex range of emotions they experience in 'real' life.
 To me, the best children's music has the potential to 'grow' (in a semiotic sense) with the child, revealing more meaning, more emotions, more complexity as the child experiences more of life and 'grows up'.
 The music, aside from the lyrics, has a big part to play here.
-My approach has been to include 'grown up' references in the songs (like the grandma dying in 'The Allotment song'), and songs that cover a wide range of emotions (like 'I feel sad').
-Anyway, enough of my yacking!
+My approach has been to include 'grown up' references in the songs (like the hip replacements and grandma dying my 'The Allotment song'), and songs that cover a wide range of emotions (like 'I feel sad').

 2. It's easy